 This is a module for advanced performers who are approaching a professional standard.
 Your skills will be honed through individual tuition with experts on your instrument/voice.
-You will be given the opportunity to reflect on your practice and progress in a systematic way through a practice diary.
+You will present a lecture-recital involving a performance and a lecture presentation, and submit an extended essay version of the lecture.

 Information Skills and Resources in Music

 This module helps you to identify and access appropriate bibliographical resources, archives, and other sources of relevant information; describe in detail the process of bibliographical research and justify it; and execute a critical survey of the existing literature on a research topic.